-The Association of Texas Professional Educators (ATPE) offers the following input in opposition to Senate Bill (SB) 569, which would expand full-time virtual education in Texas.
+The Association of Texas Professional Educators (ATPE) offers the following input on House Bill (HB) 2196, which would expand full-time virtual education in Texas.
 While ATPE supports curated access to individual virtual courses as reasonable means of expanding access to course offerings that would otherwise be inaccessible to some Texas students, our members oppose placing students outside of optimal learning environments.
-Full-time virtual learning options, both nationally and in Texas, have proven to be a poor learning environment for far too many Texas students to make them broadly available without significant safeguards and restrictions.
+Full-time virtual learning options, both nationally and in Texas, have generally proven to be a poor learning environment for far too many Texas students to make them broadly available without significant safeguards and restrictions.

-While SB 569 has some laudable aspects, including training requirements and assignment protections for teachers, the bill has three serious flaws that require our opposition.
-First, the bill fails to ensure that a student's enrollment is grounded to a geographically accessible home campus.
+HB 2196 has some laudable aspects, including training requirements and assignment protections for teachers.
+However, the bill has three serious flaws that prevent us from being able to support it as drafted.
+First, the bill fails to ensure that a student's enrollment is tied to a geographically accessible home campus.
 Second, it allows for fully asynchronous full-time virtual programs.
 And finally, it lacks statutory specificity around denying low quality vendors access to Texas students.

 Requiring geographic proximity to a physical campus-operated by the enrolling LEA-simply has too many positive benefits both to individual students and the system writ large not to be part of systemic rewrite of Texas virtual school law.
-For the student, ready access to a physical campus ensures that students in need of live hands on technical, educational, or therapeutic assistance or intervention can receive it.
-It allows for in-person check in and an apples-to-apples testing experience that ensures students are staying on track with their non-virtual peers.
-From a systems standpoint, restricting enrollment to students within reasonable range of a physical campus prevents a situation where every local education agency (LEA) in the state functions as a statewide virtual provider with a financial incentive to pursue statewide enrollment over ensuring that students receive the educational quality they deserve.
+For the student, ready access to a physical campus ensures that students in need of live hands-on technical, educational, or therapeutic assistance or intervention can receive it.
+It allows for in-person check in and an apples-to-apples testing experience that ensures students are staying on track with their nonvirtual peers.
+From a systems standpoint, restricting enrollment to students within reasonable range of a physical campus prevents a situation where every local education agency (LEA) in the state functions as a statewide virtual provider with a financial incentive to pursue maximizing statewide enrollment over ensuring that students receive the educational quality they deserve.
 This does not mean that ISDs or charter schools wishing to specialize in virtual education cannot do so.
 They should simply be required to partner as virtual providers with enrolling districts who will be responsible for providing access to in-person support and accountability, as opposed to directly enrolling remote students themselves.
 This will allow for innovation and specialization while still ensuring a higher level of unbiased quality control for Texas students.

 While access to a single fully asynchronous course, the equivalent of a virtual correspondence course, may be a reasonable offering for enough students to be worthwhile, full-time, fully asynchronous programs are not.
-Too few students have proven successful when undertaking this model to put them at risk by making it broadly available, especially at the students own discretion.
-Considering our state's dubious history with allowing students to access virtual
+Too few students have proven successful when undertaking